 Smart Features to Help You Chill Out

-All the systems in the air-conditioner ratings do an wonderful job of cooling.
-They even come along with suitable features, such as electronic displays, built in timers, and remote controls.
+All the systems in the air-conditioner ratings do a wonderful job of cooling.
+They even come along with suitable features, such as electronic displays, built-in timers, and remote controls.
 Some units have touchpad controls, and a few change the direction of the airflow automatically to better disperse cool air all over the room.
 Try to find air-conditioner features that affect efficiency and performance.

 Directional Airflow Vents

-Air conditioners have louvers you are able to adjust to direct airflow horizontally or vertically.
+Air conditioners have louvers you can adjust to direct airflow horizontally or vertically.
 Some have fans that oscillate.
 But most are better at directing air toward one side or the other.
 Think about your room layout, and look for a model that may direct the airflow where you need the most.